JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 Although the exercise was time boxed, that did not include writing this blog post.

 I enjoy exercises like this.
-Restriction breeds creativity and a timebox prompted me to find ways of multiplying my effort and focusing that effort on priority issues.
+Restriction breeds creativity and a time box prompted me to find ways of multiplying my effort and focusing that effort on priority issues.

-What do you think of the issues I raised?
+What do you think of what I found?
 Did I miss anything obvious?
-What have you found in restful-booker?
+Have you. investigated restful-booker?
 Please let me know via the available social links.